Microchip-MPLAB-Harmony/quick_docs/source/basic/sama7g54_configure_second_stage_bootloader/readme.md

 <img src = "images/5a.png" align="middle">

-When debugging the application, serial console outputs can be monitored by connecting windows host with the board (Eg: SAM9X60-EK) through a terminal emulation program.
+When debugging the application, serial console outputs can be monitored by connecting windows host with the board (Eg: SAMA7G54-EK) through a terminal emulation program.
-For example, refer to [this link](https://microchipdeveloper.com/32mpu:sam9x60-ek-console) to download terminal emulation program and follow the steps to establish a serial communication with SAM9X60-EK.
 An example image showing the serial console output while debugging at91bootstrap is shown below.
 <img src = "images/5b.png" align="middle">